harrymcgoona/dcp25forked/README.md

 dublin:
 ```

 Each word is listed once in the model, regardless of how many times it occurs in the document.
 Each word is printed and all of the words that follow the word in the text.
-In the above example, the words star is and tu follow the word love with a count of 1 each.
-The word i is followed by the word love twice.
+In the above example, the words star is and tu follow the word love.
+The word i is followed by the word love.

 To write a poem, DANI picks one word at random from the model and starts with that.
 Then DANI looks to see what possible words will follow the chosen word and it picks one at random from the list for the next word.
 It then repeats the process until it has 8 words, or until it finds a word that has nothing following it - in which case it will terminate the sentence.
 It does this 14 times to write a poem as there are 14 lines in a sonnet.